Click on any of the custom-designed banners to get to a book review.

 This was a real wolf photographed at a wolf sanctuary.
 Sad.

-Chinese fretwork window screens at the Dr. Sun Yat Sen Garden in Vancouver, and posed in that room, the family Fang of the book.
+Chinese fretwork screens at the Dr. Sun Yat Sen Garden, and the family Fang of the book.

-An illustration of one of Terry Pratchett’s most famous characters, Death, but in a setting with matching colours, the waterfront of Vancouver on a misty evening.
+An illustration of one of Terry Pratchett’s most famous characters, Death.

-One of Mark Hogancamp’s little figures, re-positioned in a snowy landscape in BC, Canada.
+One of Mark Hogancamp’s figurines, re-positioned in a snowy landscape.

-Laura Ingalls Wilder from the cover of the book, superimposed on a background of sunlit trees.
+Laura Ingalls Wilder from the book, superimposed on a background of sunlit trees.